-Biotechnology is the use of biological systems and living organisms to make or modify products or processes for specific purposes.
-Agriculture, food production and medicine are the most common areas of application of biotechnology, along with other interdisciplinary fields such as genomics, applied immunology, and the development of pharmaceutical therapies and diagnostic tests.
+In general, biotechnology is the use of biological systems and living organisms to make or modify products or processes for specific purposes.
+Agriculture, food production, and medicine are the most important areas of application of biotechnology, along with interdisciplinary fields such as genomics, applied immunology, and the development of pharmaceutical therapies and diagnostic tests.
 Biotech in medicine lately came into focus due to the discovery and development of mRNA-based COVID-19 vaccines, like those by BioNTech/Pfizer and Moderna.

 The use of biotechnology in agriculture, food production and medicine is also a widely discussed topic due to its effects on the environment and human health.
 Some of the most pressing ethical issues regarding this industry are, for example, the use of humans in clinical trials, genetically modified crops, genetic engineering, animal testing, bioterrorism and stem cell research.